-Children flourish because we put their safety, wellbeing, rights, and enjoyment at the heart of every level of Forfar Athletic Community Football Club activities.
+Children flourish because we put their safety, wellbeing, rights and enjoyment at the heart of every level of Scottish football.

 Our Mission

 Children are the priority.
 We lead with confidence taking responsibility to create a culture of safety and wellbeing.
 We empower children through active promotion of their rights.